Updated on September 18th, 2023

 The spa is a half inside, half outside the complex in another beautiful setting on the side of a valley.
 The pools are naturally heated (apparently the water has healing powers) & vary in temperature from 43oC to (very) cold!

-Lunch was included in the price & was an impressive all-you-can-eat buffet with lots of options for meat eaters & vegetarians (I challenge anyone not to return with a plate piled high!).
+Lunch was included in the price & was an impressive all-you-can-eat buffet with lots of options for meat-eaters & vegetarians (I challenge anyone not to return with a plate piled high!).
 Drinks were not included but you could pay cash (wine & beer are available if you’d like, as well as the full range of soft drinks).

-“Top tips for the day – definitely hire a robe, make sure you bring your flip flops & don’t forget your cash before you head up for lunch.
+Top tips for the day – definitely hire a robe, make sure you bring your flip flops & don’t forget your cash before you head up for lunch.
 Also after lunch we went straight back down to the pools.
-We have no idea where everyone else was but we pretty much had the place to ourselves for 30 minutes which was perfect.”
+We have no idea where everyone else was.
+We pretty much had the place to ourselves for 30 minutes which was perfect.”

 Where next time?